tomerovadia/Airbnfarm/README.md

 **SpotMini** is a single component that shows basic information about a spot.
 This component is reused on the search map, the search list, the homepage and the listings page.

-**Reservation** and **Trip** are components that appear multiple times on the Reservations and Trips page, once for every reservation and trip.
+**Reservation** and **Trip** are components that appear multiple times on the Reservations and Trips pages, once for every reservation and trip.

 <img src="spotminiexample.png" width="250"><br>
 **SpotMini** component example